Guitar Scratch Remover Review

 Older finishes that have deteriorated and become porous shouldn't be treated with any polish.
 Not to use on flawed finishes.

-Return to Electric Guitar Accessories
+Electric Guitar Accessories

 Return to Home Page